LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 If you scroll down to the `Return only aggregation results` section in the documentation, you will see that the size parameter is placed in the outside of the aggregations request as shown below.

-Screenshot from the documentation:
+**Screenshot from the documentation:**
 ![image](https://user-images.githubusercontent.com/60980933/125486926-b83f052c-6291-4412-983a-2b838d5a7aee.png)

-So let's place our size parameter outside of the aggregations request and set it equal to 0.
+So let's place our size parameter outside of the aggregations request and set it equal to 0 as shown below.
 Send the following request:
 ```
 GET news_headlines/_search
 {